This easy recipe for 100% whole wheat rolls results in soft, tender, fluffy homemade rolls that are packed full of whole

 Step Two: Prepare Dough

-- In a large mixing bowl or bowl of a stand mixer, combine the flour, salt, and vital wheat gluten.
+- In a large mixing bowl or bowl of a stand mixer, combine 2 cups of flour, salt, and vital wheat gluten.

-- Add the wet ingredients to the flour mixture and mix together with a wooden spoon or dough hook on a stand mixer, until the dough JUST comes together and easily pulls away from the edges of the mixing bowl and the dough is smooth.
+- Add the wet ingredients to the flour mixture and mix together with a wooden spoon or dough hook on a stand mixer, until the dough comes together and easily pulls away from the edges of the mixing bowl and the dough is smooth.
 If you notice if the dough is too sticky, add 1 tablespoon more flour at a time, until the right consistency is reached.

 Step Three: Knead the Dough